cryoz/k1_buildroot/README.md

 5. `PROBE_EDDY_CURRENT_CALIBRATE CHIP=btt_eddy` (Triggers manual z offse calibration - paper test)
 6. `SAVE_CONFIG`

+Mainline currently does not support temperature calibration.
 For detail BTT Eddy setup refer to their work-in-progress [guide](https://github.com/bigtreetech/Eddy).

 ## Documentation

-Due to the beta stage of Klipper Mod the documentation is not fully-completed.
+Due to the alpha stage of Klipper Mod the documentation is not fully-completed.
 The documentation is split into several topics:

 - [Install](docs/INSTALL.md): How to install Klipper Mod
 - [Uninstall](docs/UNINSTALL.md): Uninstall Klipper Mod